harvard-library/STLee-blacklight/README.md

 ### [app/controllers/catalog_controller.rb](app/controllers/catalog_controller.rb)

-* Include the `Harvard::LibraryCloud::Collections` module to handle the "Add to Collection" functinality, so Blacklight can find it
+* Include the `Harvard::LibraryCloud::Collections` module to handle the "Add to Collection" functionality, so Blacklight can find it
 ```ruby
 include Harvard::LibraryCloud::Collections
 ```